AideTechBot/personal-website/_projects/2021-05-03-eddy-livraison.md

 **Status**: Deployed.

 Eddy-Livraison is a multi-lingual website that displays a list of restaurants in the Edmundston region.
-It favours delivery and local restaurants.
-It is a strict subset of all the restaurants in Edmundston.
+It favors delivery and local restaurants.
+The directory that it displays is not a complete list of all the restaurants in Edmundston.

 [Check out the live website here.](https://eddy-livraison.com)